N02870941/mazes/docs/README.md

 A weighted graph is a graph where edges have a specified **weight** or **cost** associated with branching two vertices.
-For example, if we represent a country as a graph where cities are vertices and roads are edges, the weight of an edge might be distance between each city.
+For example, if we represent a country as a graph where cities are vertices and roads are edges, the weight of an edge might be the distance between each city.

 A directed graph is a graph where an edge `e`  from vertex `u` to `v` is not equal to an edge `f` from `v` to `u`.
 For example, in our city example, we may have an edge from New York to Chicago with weight 200 miles.
-But, the edge going from Chicago to New York may be 250 miles because that edges represents a different road.
+But, the edge going from Chicago to New York may be 250 miles because that edges represent a different roads.

 For the purpose of representing a maze, we will use an undirected weighted graph.
 We will consider vertices pixels (or square groups of pixels) and an edge will be